bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `referenceNode` getter steps are to return [this](https://webidl.spec.whatwg.org/#this)’s [reference](https://dom.spec.whatwg.org/#nodeiterator-reference).

-[NodeIterator/pointerBeforeReferenceNode](https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator/pointerBeforeReferenceNode "The NodeIterator.pointerBeforeReferenceNode read-only property returns a boolean flag that indicates whether the NodeFilter is anchored before (if this value is true) or after (if this value is false) the anchor node indicated by the NodeIterator.referenceNode property.")
+[NodeIterator/pointerBeforeReferenceNode](https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator/pointerBeforeReferenceNode 'The NodeIterator.pointerBeforeReferenceNode read-only property returns a boolean flag that indicates whether the NodeFilter is anchored before (if this value is true) or after (if this value is false) the anchor node indicated by the NodeIterator.referenceNode property.')

 In all current engines.